maxW2000/On-device-music-generator/README.md

 # iOS development
 ### 2.18
-success: already created an APP frame(raw user interface) in Xcode, imported the model and tokenizer into Xcode,
+success: already created an APP frame(raw user interface) in Xcode, imported the model and tokenizer into Xcode <br>
 failed: something wrong with the model structure, fail to inference in Xcode